 Academic record: Fill out the academic record carefully, following all instructions exactly.
 All courses must be marked biology (B), chemistry (C), physics (P), math (M) or other categories.
 The AMCAS instruction booklet will give you other designations for courses that do not fit into the BCPM.
 If you are unsure of which category a course is in, ask your professor.
 For a course to be considered a science course, the course content should be at least 51 percent biology, chemistry, physics or math related.
 Your GPA will be calculated by AMCAS, and it will be broken down into science (BCPM), non-science (AO) and total (TOT).
 Each GPA also will be broken down into first year, sophomore, junior, senior, post-baccalaureate, cumulative undergraduate and graduate.

-The Office of Pre-Health Sciences Advising offers a committee evaluation letter of evaluation file.
-If students participate in the committee process, they are required to keep their individual letters of evaluation on file with the Office of pre-Health Sciences Advising.
+Pre-Health Advising offers a committee evaluation letter of evaluation file.
+If students participate in the committee process, they are required to keep their individual letters of evaluation on file with pre-health advising.
 Students are invited to set up a letter of evaluation file without going through the committee.

 The pre-health advisory committee will provide supportive letters of evaluation for those VCU students who present strong credentials to the committee.
 If students meet the requirements listed below, they are given the opportunity to interview before a subcommittee of our pre-health advisory committee.
 The two-person committee will write a letter evaluating the student’s credentials for medical school and will present that letter to the entire 27- person committee for approval.
 Upon approval of the committee letter, the committee letter and the student’s individual letters of evaluation are transmitted to all the medical schools to which a student applies.